krithi-nadarajan/hello-world/README.md

 # hello-world
 first repository
 hi all ,
-this is my into to github..
+this is my intro to github..
 will be using a lot in the near future